Mount Olive Provides Grace Prayer at Queen�s 2013 Birthday Luncheon

 Almighty God, bless this day Your servant, Elizabeth, our Queen, as she celebrates (in this year) the 60th anniversary of her Coronation.
 We joyfully give You our grateful thanks and praise for her long and faithful reign over us.
 Grant her, we pray, continued health and strength in the days and years to come, that we may continue to know Your peace under her good and gracious dominion.

 Bless too her faithful servant Lieutenant Governor Vaughn Solomon Schofield, as she represents her Majesty the Queen in Saskatchewan.

-Bless each of us in our vocations LORD, as we work in community, to that end we pray that you would bless that hands that prepared our meal today, and that in this blessing you would bless this food, which we are about to receive, to our good health; send you Holy Spirit to enliven and sanctify our fellowship together this day: All this we pray in the name of Your Son, Jesus Christ, our Lord, who teaches us to pray ….
+Bless each of us in our vocations LORD, as we work in community, to that end we pray that You would bless that hands that prepared our meal today, and that in this blessing You would bless this food, which we are about to receive, to our good health; send Your Holy Spirit to enliven and sanctify our fellowship together this day: All this we pray in the name of Your Son, Jesus Christ, our Lord, who teaches us to pray ….

 Our Father who art in heaven,

 hallowed be thy name.

 on earth as it is in heaven.

 as we forgive those who trespass against us,